abdullah-ihsan/rookiegamejam/README.md

 ```
 git clone https://github.com/abdullah-ihsan/rookiegamejam/
 ```
-2. Transfer the apk file to your mobile device and install it.
+2. Extract Veg-Pocalypse.zip (located in the game apk folder) to get the apk file and transfer it to your mobile device and install it.
 (Use a USB C cable or upload it on Google Drive)

 3. It's done!
 Now you can play!!